jacobkap/crimebythenumbers/docs/graphing-2.md

 #>                       0.02287806                       0.02287806
 ```

 This is fairly hard to interpret as it is sorted alphabetically when we'd prefer it to be sorted by most common weapon.
 It also doesn't round the numbers so there are many numbers past the decimal point shown.
 Let's solve these two issues using `sort()` and `round()`.
-We could just wrap our initial code inside each of these functions but to avoid making too complicated code, we save the results in a temp object and incrementally use `sort()` and `round()` on that.
+We could just wrap our initial code inside each of these functions but to avoid making too complicated code, we save the results in a vector called "temp" and incrementally use `sort()` and `round()` on that.
 We'll set the parameter `decreasing` to TRUE in the `sort()` function so that it is in descending order of how common each value is.
 And we'll round to two decimal places by setting the parameter `digits` to 2.

 ```r